brucedkyle/architectures/docs/sustainableenterprise/transparentsupply.md

 Sustainable supply workflow steps:

 <ol>
-<li>3rd party logistics software provides product sourcing updates through API
+<li>Suppliers' software provides product sourcing updates through API
 <li>API Management provides and monitors the input of the 3rd partly logistics information
-<li>Your organization receives the 3rd party logistics information and incorporates it into Sustainable Supply
+<li>Your organization receives the suppliers' information and incorporates it into Sustainable Supply
 <li>The Supply Assurance Control Tower surfaces the end-to-end logistics supply chain to users, such as the inventory controller and logistics
 <ol type="a">
 <li>Sourcing data is routed to Sustainability Control Tower for reporting